Connecting to Cloud Volumes ONTAP

-You might need to perform some ONTAP Cloud tasks from OnCommand System Manager, which is a browser-based management tool that runs on the ONTAP Cloud system.
+You might need to perform some Cloud Volumes ONTAP tasks from System Manager, which is a browser-based management tool that runs on the Cloud Volumes ONTAP system.
 For example, you need to use System Manager if you want to create LUNs.

-The computer from which you are accessing Cloud Manager must have a network connection to ONTAP Cloud.
-For example, you might need to log in to Cloud Manager from a jump host in AWS or Azure.
+The computer from which you are accessing Cloud Manager must have a network connection to Cloud Volumes ONTAP.
+For example, you might need to log in to Cloud Manager from a jump host that’s in your cloud provider network.

-From the Working Environments page, double-click the ONTAP Cloud system that you want to manage with System Manager.
+From the Canvas page, double-click the Cloud Volumes ONTAP system that you want to manage with System Manager.